bhisaac/5eFP/5eFP-SRD.md

 | Silver | Cold |
 | White | Cold |

+### Draconic Resilience

-**_Draconic Resilience_.** As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
+As magic flows through your body, it causes the physical traits of your dragon ancestors to emerge.
 Your MAX wounds increases by +1.
 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 As long as you have no armor equipped, you gain the benefits of wearing light armor.

 # Warlock